THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO

 Just a quick addition to this page, in addition to what I have following this paragraph, you can precede this class with the Follow-ups in Conversation class that will beef up their small talk skills.

 After you have had them go over the content in small groups, you can pair them off and have them try their own small talk practice.
-I usually let them practice with just each other for a short time, and depending on the size of the class, I might have them do an impromptu small talk in front of the class with another part I have chosen by random.
+I usually let them practice with just each other for a short time, and depending on the size of the class, I might have them do an impromptu small talk in front of the class with another part I have chosen at random.

-Any Questions?
+Any ESL Small Talk Questions?

 If you have any questions, comments, or ideas of your own, leave me a message in the comment section below, and I’ll be sure to get back to you.